GBertolazzi/SpaceR/README.md

 In this tutorial, the input file contains the tissue cell coordinates and cell markers information.
-We will evaluate the presence of cell clustering behavior, the presence of aggregation and segregation effects between cell populations, and the differences in spatial cell distributions.
+We will evaluate the presence of cell clustering behaviour, the presence of aggregation and segregation effects between cell populations, and the differences in spatial cell distributions.